Welcome to the School Council's Page

-Meet the school council
+Meet the last school council members

 Please feel free to browse our minutes taken at our school council meetings.
 If you have anything you want to share or add to these minutes why not chat with your class teacher or speak with Mrs Green.